surveyjs/survey-pdf/README.md

 <img alt="Closed issues" title="Closed Issues" src="https://img.shields.io/github/issues-closed/surveyjs/survey-pdf.svg">
 </a>

-SurveyJS PDF generator allows saving an unlimited number of custom-built survey forms to PDF (both new and filled-in), and generate fillable PDF forms that your end users can edit.
-The PDF generator library surves as a client-side extension for the [SurveyJS Form Library](https://github.com/surveyjs/survey-library).
+SurveyJS PDF Generator allows you to save an unlimited number of custom-built survey forms to PDF (both blank and filled-in) and generate fillable PDF forms that your end users can edit.
+The PDF Generator library surves as a client-side extension for the [SurveyJS Form Library](https://github.com/surveyjs/survey-library).

 ![Survey PDF Generator](docs/images/survey-pdf-export-overview.png)